Faxonius limosus

 EnvironmentalSocioeconomic

-Spiny Cheek Crayfish are known to carry crayfish plague as well as white spot disease (USFWS, 2015).
+Spiny Cheek Crayfish are known to carry crayfish plague as well as white spot disease (USFWS 2015).
 Faxonius limosus are demonstrated to contribute to the spread of crayfish plague in the Romanian section of the Danube River (Pârvulescu et al., 2012).
-A study of fish interactions with F. limosus in Lake Constance, Europe demonstrated that they can outcompete young of the year burbot for preferred shelters (Hirsch and Fischer, 2008); a similar interaction in the Great Lakes could make native Burbot young more vulnerable to predation.
+A study of fish interactions with F. limosus in Lake Constance, Europe demonstrated that they can outcompete young of the year burbot for preferred shelters (Hirsch and Fischer, 2008); a similar interaction in the Great Lakes could make native burbot more vulnerable to predation.
+F. limosus is reported to form hybrids with F. propinquus in Canada (Hamr 2002).

-There is little or no evidence to support that Faxonius limosus has the potential for significant socio-economic impacts if introduced to the Great Lakes.
+Faxonius limosus has the potential for low socio-economic impact if introduced to the Great Lakes.

-There is little or no evidence to support that Faxonius limosus has the potential for significant beneficial impacts if introduced to the Great Lakes.
+Faxonius limosus has the potential for low beneficial impact if introduced to the Great Lakes.

 Management: Regulations (pertaining to the Great Lakes region)